PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

 ### Login to the Companion Computer {#login_mission_computer}

 To login to the companion computer:
-1. Connect a keyboard and mouse to the *UP Core* via its USB2 port:
+1. Connect a keyboard and mouse to the *UP Core* via port `USB2`:

    ![UP Core: USB2](../../assets/hardware/px4_vision_devkit/upcore_port_usb2.png)
-   - Use the USB-JST cable from the kit to expose a USB A connector
+   - Use the USB-JST cable from the kit to get a USB A connector

      ![USB to JST cable](../../assets/hardware/px4_vision_devkit/usb_jst_cable.jpg)
    - A USB hub can be attached to the cable if the keyboard and mouse have separate connectors.